 Keep this AR-side workpaper separate from AP controls.
 Matching carrier receipts to repair orders is a different control than body shop parts vendor statement reconciliation, where the shop is checking supplier statements, invoices, credits, and payments on the vendor side.
 The cost side of the same RO is a third workpaper again: rolling OEM, aftermarket, salvage, glass, P&M, sublet, and labor invoices into a per-RO cost ledger for gross-profit review belongs next to the job, not next to the carrier deposit.
 Both affect month-end close, but mixing them in one worksheet makes ownership and evidence harder to review.

 For shops building the file outside a full integration, Invoice Data Extraction can help prepare the inputs by extracting structured rows from bank statements and carrier remittance PDFs into Excel, CSV, or JSON, with source file and page references for verification.
-The useful output is not a magic posting decision.
+The useful output is not a posting decision.
 It is a cleaner set of rows for the bookkeeper to match, review, and post.

 Match bank-up and remittance-down until every RO has evidence